Revenue NSW holds unclaimed money from accounts held in NSW. ‘Unclaimed money’ includes:

 - certain kinds of superannuation – businesses and public sector superannuation funds send information to Revenue NSW about money owed to people they can’t find.

-You can search and claim your lost money online, using the Revenue NSW website.
+You can search for, and claim, your lost money online through the Revenue NSW website.

 What you need